 What We Do

-Words Into Deeds Inc provides opportunities for youth to develop their full potential as informed, engaged citizens in their schools, communities, and globally.
+Words Into Deeds Inc provides educational opportunities for youth to develop their full potential as informed, engaged, productive citizens in their schools, communities, and globally.

-Working with teachers and community leaders, using resources such as the Universal Declaration of Human Rights and the Sustainable Development Goals as frameworks, we present workshops and offer sustained support for outreach projects tailored for the needs and age-range of each participating group.
+Working with teachers and community leaders, using resources such as the Universal Declaration of Human Rights and the Sustainable Development Goals as frameworks, we support projects in both traditional and vocational schools, present professional development workshops for teachers and leadership workshops for youth, and offer sustained support for outreach projects tailored for the needs and age-range of each participating group.
 We also provide scholarships that enable students to continue their education at high-school and vocational school levels.

 PROFESSIONAL DEVELOPMENT WORKSHOPS FOR EDUCATORS